ckunderd/abide/content/become.md

 ministrydescription = "Cam & Lyndee Underdown"
 ministryposition = "right"
 bg_image_classes = "top"
-overview = "helps individuals become people can lovingly and effectively grow God’s kingdom." donate_in_order_to = "In order to sustain their work of helping individuals become the people who can help God's Kingdom grow"
+overview = "helps individuals become people who can lovingly and effectively grow God’s kingdom." donate_in_order_to = "In order to sustain their work of helping individuals become the people who can help God's Kingdom grow"
 +++